You are here

 Professor: Daniel Clayman

 The interdisciplinary course, Structured Light, engages students in the process of creating large scale, site-specific installations.
-Students develop transferrable skills required to bring a public art piece from conception to fruition, such as the business of developing proposals to the technical aspects of installing a large-scale work.
+Students develop transferable skills required to bring a public art piece from conception to fruition, such as the business of developing proposals to the technical aspects of installing a large-scale work.

 Enrolled in the fall 2016 course were students at the sophomore, junior and senior levels, from a variety of majors, including glass, industrial design, architectural design, art education, ceramics, and sculpture.
 Under the guidance of Visiting Professor Daniel Clayman, the students helped to create his proposed work, Rainfield, and installed it in the Design and Media Center Atrium.